shangzhihao/dl4ts/README.md

 - Docker is required sice it trains the model in a docker container.
 - It does not support GPU training yet.
+- There is no data validation now, any invalid data will cause an error.
 - This is a FastAPI based web app.
 You can run it with the following command:
 ``` bash
 uvicorn main:app